grpc/grpc.io/content/languages/android/quickstart/_index.md

 ---
-layout: quickstart
-title: Android Java Quickstart
+title: Android Java quick start
-short: Android
+short: Quick Start
 description: This guide gets you started with gRPC in Android Java with a simple working example.
 ---